udaan-iitt/editions/2023_Spring/resume-article.md

 For every statement you make, think about an imaginary “adversary” who can make the same claim, while the reality is half as impressive.
 If you write, “Secured Runners-up position in the Binannual Electronics Innovation Competition”, the reviewer has no way of knowing how impressive this achievement is.
 They may not even know of the existence of this competition.
 Perhaps your achievement was significantly impressive because over 5000 students from across the globe participated.

-But the “adversary” might have participated at a local inter-school competition and added the following in their resume:
+But the “adversary” might have participated at a local inter-school competition and added the following in their resumé:

 “Secured Runners-up position in Innovation and Electronics Competition amongst 30+ schools, Bangalore.”

-A recruiter is going to give more weightage to the adversary’s qualification even though you have a stronger point in your resume because they have no reason to believe that your achievement is more impressive.
+A recruiter is going to give more weightage to the adversary’s qualification even though you have a stronger point in your resumé because they have no reason to believe that your achievement is more impressive.
 They are well-aware of the fact that people try to exaggerate on their achievements.
 If you leave anything to ambiguity, they must logically assume that it is less impressive than what it looks like.
 Hence, be as specific about your achievements as possible.
-Any relevant numbers that quantify what exactly that line in your resume reflects about you, should be added!
+Any relevant numbers that quantify what exactly that line in your resumé reflects about you, should be added!

 These numbers don’t have to be hard figures.
 Sometimes softer numerical approximations, as long as they convey relevant information, are also very valuable.
 For example: